-Maura Policelli, Executive Director of the Keough School’s Global Policy Initiative, heads the Washington office.
-She provides strategic direction for its programming, teaching, and outreach.
+Maura Policelli, executive director of the Keough School’s Washington office, provides strategic direction for programming, teaching, and outreach.
 She also serves as a career development resource for students in the Master of Global Affairs Program who are interested in internships or careers in the policy arena.
 Having spent nearly 20 years working in Washington on and off Capitol Hill, Policelli has extensive experience in national politics, public policy, and communications.

 Other Keough School faculty based in the Washington office include former White House Chief of Staff Denis McDonough and Francis Taylor, a former under secretary for intelligence and analysis in the U.S. Department of Homeland Security.
 McDonough and Taylor serve as executive fellows of the Keough School’s Global Policy Initiative.